se-edu/se-book/uml/objectDiagrams/objectStructures/introduction/outcomes.md

-* <span id="outcome-objectDiagrams-objectStructures-one">:trophy: Can interpret object diagrams :one:</span>
+:trophy: Can interpret object diagrams :one: